Inequality of Opportunity and Income Redistribution: Introduction

 We recruited 2,400 workers on an online labor market to perform a real-effort task and randomly paired them to compete for a fixed prize in a winner-takes-all environment.
-Then, we asked 1,170 individuals (``spectators'') from the New York Fed's \textit{Survey of Consumer Expectations} to choose the final earnings allocation for pairs of workers.
+Then, we asked 1,170 individuals (``spectators'') from the New York Fed's \textit{Survey of Consumer Expectations}---a nationally representative survey of U.S. households---to choose the final earnings allocation for pairs of workers.
 We randomly assigned spectators to one of two luck environments.
-In the \textit{lucky outcomes} environment, we selected the winner of each worker match either by a coin flip or by the number of tasks completed.
-In the \textit{lucky opportunities} environment, the winner of each match was the worker with the higher number of tasks completed multiplied by a randomly assigned productivity multiplier.
-We generate exogenous variation in the probability that the best performer lost by varying the coin-flip probability (in lucky outcomes) or the relative productivity multipliers (in lucky opportunities).
+In the \textit{lucky outcomes} environment, we selected the winner of each worker pair either by the number of tasks completed (merit) or by a coin flip (luck).
+In the \textit{lucky opportunities} environment, the winner of each pair was the worker with the higher number of tasks completed (merit) multiplied by a randomly assigned productivity multiplier (luck).
+These productivity multipliers capture, in reduced form, the type of advantages that create uncertainty about the source of success: circumstances beyond individual control such as family background, educational quality, and early-life conditions.
+We generate exogenous variation in the probability that inequality is merit-based---that is, the probability that the winner of a pair is the worker who completed more tasks---by varying the coin-flip probability (in lucky outcomes) or the relative productivity multipliers (in lucky opportunities).
+We use this probability to compare redistribution across the different luck environments while holding luck (the likelihood that the winner of a pair is the worker who performed better) constant.